A perk of having a teenager is that you can finally relinquish some of their lifestyle's financial responsibility to them. Or so you thought.

 While the content itself does not generate an income, many creators find that they gain a large enough following to become a social media influencer.
-Once this occurs, companies with products related to the field that the influencer is creating content in will reach out.
+Once this occurs, companies with products related to the influencer create content that will reach out.
 The company may offer free products or compensation for your teen to use or market their products.

-While we realize this is a long shot for successful income generation, it’s a bandwagon a lot of teens, and young adults have hopped on.
+While we realize this is a long shot for successful income generation, it’s a bandwagon many teens and young adults have hopped on.
 Some have found so much success that they’ve created careers out of content creation.
-If you’re willing to give your teen time to turn a profit, while still encouraging their unique interests, becoming a content creator may be a perfect fit.
+If you’re willing to give your teen time to turn a profit while still encouraging their unique interests, becoming a content creator may be a perfect fit.

 You may still want to encourage your teen to get out of the house with their employment.
 If this is the case, we have a few suggestions for how you can use online tools to gain in-person employment.
 If your child needs flexibility in schedule, consider using one of the following online platforms to acquire odd jobs to complete when they’re available.
 While these suggestions aren’t 100% online jobs, the process of procuring the work is.
 So, we consider this a semi-online method of job acquisition.

 Fiverr is the world’s largest online marketplace for freelance job postings.
-The basis of the platform is that anyone can post a task or job they need to be completed.
-Then, people who have the skill set requested complete the work.
+The platform's basis is that anyone can post a task or job they need to be completed.
+Then, people who have the skill set are requested to complete the work.
 The enticing part of the work is that the payment is clearly defined from the beginning.
-So, you know the job you’re getting into shouldn’t be too time-consuming or complicated, but will still give you a quick way to make a few extra dollars.
+So, you know the job you’re getting into shouldn’t be too time-consuming or complicated but will still give you a quick way to make a few extra dollars.

-With a variety of categories to choose from Fiverr is in tune with a lot of interests and needs of the general public.
+With a variety of categories to choose from, Fiverr is in tune with many interests and needs of the general public.
 If your teen is an actor with a flair for celebrity impersonations or a gaming guru, their services could very well be a moneymaker on Fiverr.

 If your teen is an aspiring teacher or enjoys working with children, Care.com is a perfect platform to help them find babysitting opportunities.

 Care.com sets your teen up with a profile that gives prospective clients a view into their background and experience.
-It also allows your teen to review potential clients, and decide if the work and the family is a good fit.
+It also allows your teen to review potential clients and decide if the work and family are a good fit.